 - The finishing line shall be between a committee boat flying a blue flag and a buoy with a orange or red flag.

 - 8.1.
-The winner of each division (Light weight/light medium weight, medium weight, heavy weight, ladies, and cadets) will be awarded winners of his/her division.
+The winner of each division (Light weight/light medium weight, medium weight, light-heavy weight, heavy weight, ladies [7.4 and below, medium weight, light-heavy weight and heavy weight] and cadets) will be awarded winners of his/her division.

 8.2.
 All divisions except the cadets will be started simultaneously, and the overall winner of the race will be awarded "Overall -World/Continental/National- Champion according to the overall winner scoring.